13pixlar/sticky-list/README.md

 To use this in a template file, for example on the user profile page (make user that the variable **$user_id** holds the ID of the user who's profile is being viewed):<br>
 `echo do_shortcode( "[stickylist id='1' user='" . $user_id . "']");`

+If you want to use the list on different pages and restrict viewing of entries to different groups you can include the `showto` parameter in the shot code.
+This parameter has three possible settings: `creator`, `loggedin` or `everyone`.<br>
+`[stickylist id="1" user="5" showto="creator"]`

 #### List and edit Gravity Form entries on the front end

 Front end editing of entries has always been a problem in Gravity Forms.
 Solutions that exist are buggy and not very feature rich.
 Gravity Forms Sticky List aims to fill this gap and provide a simple and solid way to view, edit and delete entry submissions on the front end.
 The goal of the plugin is not to to display entries in a fancy way (<a href="https://gravityview.co/">GravityView</a> already does that brilliantly) but to provide a simple, lightweight and rock solid way to list, edit and delete submissions on the front-end.
 Lists can be embedded in any post or page.